Repetition makes a statement seem more true, regardless of whether it is or not. Understanding this effect can help you avoid falling for propaganda.

-Starmer seems to have a history of ‘post truth and Post-truth politics’ from his days has director of public prosecutions (DPP) to the recent leadership campaign, were he found it convenient to postpone his financial backers till after the result and has predicted they were all unsavoury characters.
+Starmer seems to have a history of ‘post-truth and Post-truth politics’ from his days as director of public prosecutions (DPP) to the recent leadership campaign, where he found it convenient to postpone his financial backers till after the result and has predicted they were all unsavoury characters.

 Starmer’s lack of transparency was challenged by fellow candidates.
 In February, Rebecca Long-Bailey published a full donor list of those who offered more than £1,500 to her campaign.
 Starmer, the front-runner, did not follow suit.

 When challenged by Andrew Neil over his donations, Starmer stated he was following the “Labour Party process” and that: